 High School.
 The ensemble performs two out-door concerts held in June on the Broadway Mall in Hornell and

-at the Gazebo on Loon Lake.
+at the Pavilion on Loon Lake.
 All of the concerts are free and open to the public.

 In the year 2000, the Hornell Area Wind Ensemble began a tradition of performing a concert on the Saturday of

 Memorial Day weekend to honor the United States veterans that gave their ultimate sacrifice for their country,